VidaGallo/Thesis/MBA_Optimization/README_MBA.md

 │── main_lines.py                # script principale per lines
 │── main_grid.py                 # script principale per grid
 └── main_graph.py                # script principale per city

-### Additional Comments:
-- 2 graphs: 1 for bus lines, 1 for rebalancing archs
-- Graphs are saved as MultiDiGraphs() => multigraphs, directional and each arch has a unique key = "bus line"
-- The input info is saved usually as csv, the outputs instead as json